Talus Pay Review (Formerly Talus Payments)

-Talus Pay’s services had been geared exclusively toward professional services, retail, restaurant, and automotive businesses.
-The company has since expanded its services to offer a POS system and support for eCommerce ventures.
-Here’s the full list of Talus’s offerings:
+Talus Pay’s services had been geared exclusively toward professional services, retail, restaurant, and automotive businesses, but it now also supports eCommerce ventures.
+Here’s a brief rundown of the company’s primary offerings:

-- Merchant Cash Advance: If you need to take out a loan to help launch your business, Talus Payments also offers merchant cash advances.
-Given the company’s poor reputation, I’d be very leery of borrowing money from them.
-Check out our article about avoiding merchant cash advance scams before you commit to a cash advance from Talus or any other provider.
+- Merchant Cash Advances: If you need to take out a loan to help launch your business, Talus Pay also offers merchant cash advances.
+Before committing to a cash advance from Talus or any other provider, check out our article, 5 Reasons You Shouldn’t Get A Merchant Cash Advance.
 You might be better off with a small business loan instead.

-- Gift Cards: In addition to the above services, Talus also offers gift card processing.
+- Gift Cards: Talus also offers gift card processing.

-Talus makes no mention of the availability of eCheck (ACH) processing services.
-While it may be available for an additional fee, I did come across a user complaint that stated that the company does not, in fact, offer any ACH processing services.
+Talus makes no mention of the availability of echeck or ACH processing services.
+While it may be available for an additional fee, we did come across a user complaint that stated the company does not offer any ACH processing services.

 While merchants may be able to extract an interchange-plus pricing agreement from Talus, every indication is that all pricing plans offered, by default, appear to use the more expensive tiered pricing model.
 We’ve seen numerous complaints from merchants about paying 4% or even higher for processing under these plans.

-We should also warn you at this point that your sales agent is — in most cases — going to be a very poor source of accurate, honest information about pricing.
-The independent sales agents that Talus uses to sell its accounts have a bad reputation for failing to disclose accurate pricing information and sometimes even outright lying about it.
-Despite Talus’s attempts to hit the reset button regarding its public image, these complaints persist.
+We should also warn you that your sales agent is — in most cases — going to be a very poor source of accurate, honest information about pricing.
+Despite the company’s attempts to hit the reset button regarding its public image, these complaints persist.

 Insist on seeing a contract that fully discloses all rates and fees before you agree to sign anything.
-If you’re able to get a contract to examine, check out our Complete Guide To Credit Card Processing Rates & Fees to better assess the competitiveness of the deal offered.
+If you’re able to get a contract to examine, check out our article, The Complete Guide To Merchant Account & Credit Card Processing Fees, to assess the competitiveness of the deal offered.

 Contract Length & Early Termination Fee

-Talus Payments goes to great lengths to avoid revealing the terms of its contracts.
-Its sales agents have a poor reputation for disclosing relevant information during negotiations with merchants.
-Nonetheless, we’ve been able to gather that the standard Talus contract is for a three-year term.
-This term length is at the high end of what is considered industry standard, and we still consider that to be unreasonable.
-I suppose it’s an improvement over the four-year contracts Talus has previously offered!
+Talus goes to great lengths to avoid revealing the terms of its contracts.
+The sales agents have a poor reputation for adequately disclosing relevant information during negotiations with merchants.
+Nonetheless, we’ve been able to gather that the standard Talus contract through TSYS is for an initial three-year term (four years for Fiserv), with an automatic renewal clause that extends it for one-year periods after that.

 Customer Service & Technical Support